erykjj/jwlmanager/README.md

 The state of the application (including the current language) is preserved in a `JWLManager.conf` file created in the same directory as the app.
 You can delete that file to start with default settings.

-You can force the GUI to launch in the a language by appending the corresponding language code parameter.
+You can force the GUI to launch in a language by appending the corresponding language code parameter.
 So, if you want to start the app in Spanish, you would invoke it as...
 - Linux terminal: `python3 JWLManager.py -es`
 - Windows Comand Prompt (or shortcut): `JWLManager.exe -es`
 - macOS Terminal: `open -a JWLManager.app --args -es`